Italian Horror Cinema

 Author Information

-Stefano Baschiera is Lecturer in Film Studies at Queen's University Belfast.
+Stefano Baschiera is Professor of Film Studies at Queen’s University Belfast.
+He is the co-editor of Italian Horror Cinema (2016, EUP), Film and Domestic Space (2020, EUP) and World Cinema on Demand (2022, Bloomsbury).
 Russ Hunter is a Senior Lecturer in Film & Television at the University of Northumbria.
+His research is focused upon Italian genre cinema, critical reception, and European horror cinema.

 Tab Content 6